nrkn/mojule.Color/readme.markdown

 ####`.hasEnoughContrast( compareValue, colorThreshold, brightnessThreshold )`

-Determines if the current color contrast well enough again `compareValue` to be easily readable by a wide range of people. `colorThreshold` and `brightnessThreshold` are optional and if omitted default to the [W3 recommendations][4] of `500` and `125` respectively.
+Determines if the current color contrasts well enough against `compareValue` to be easily readable by a wide range of people. `colorThreshold` and `brightnessThreshold` are optional and if omitted default to the [W3 recommendations][4] of `500` and `125` respectively.